OmkeshwarGupta/OmkeshwarGupta/README.md

 - 🌱 I’m currently learning **MERN**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/omkeshwargupta/](https://www.linkedin.com/in/omkeshwargupta/)
+- 👨‍💻 All of my projects are available at [Omkeshwar Gupta](https://www.omkeshwar.vercel.app)

 - 📫 How to reach me **omkeshwar@bhu.ac.in**